Online Fine Art Market Size and Share

 By Sector: Post-War and Contemporary Outpaces All Others

 Post-War and Contemporary art captured 46.26% of 2025 revenue, propelled by living artists who cultivate Instagram followings that translate into direct sales.
-The online fine art market size for this sector is expected to expand 7.01% through 2031.
+The online fine art market size for this sector is expected to expand at a 7.01% CAGR through 2031.
 Modern and Impressionist segments retain blue-chip appeal but face supply constraints as museum acquisitions throttle availability.
 Old Masters remain niche due to limited inventory and complex export rules, yet they attract specialist scholars and connoisseur collectors.

 Social-media amplification and fractional investment products concentrate demand on Post-War Contemporary because shared ownership models resonate with younger patrons familiar with stock-market fractional shares.
 Liquidity is also higher because shorter holding periods are acceptable when artists actively market their own works.